AlonsoVallejo/ESP32_IoT_GreenHouse/readme.md

   - Automatically sends default settings to the database if no settings exist when the ESP32 connects to the backend.
 - **Settings Fetching**:
   - Allows the ESP32 to fetch updated settings from the database every 15 seconds.
+- **Manual Settings Management**:
+  - Receives updated settings from the ESP32 and overrides the current settings in the database.
 - **Data Storage**:
   - Receives data from the ESP32 via HTTP POST requests and stores it in Firebase Realtime Database.
 - **Timestamping**: